manoel-serafim/AES256/README.md

 In 1997, the National Institute of Standards and Technology (NIST) initiated an open, administered process to assess and define a new Advanced Encryption Standard (AES).
 This call resulted in a staggering 15 submissions in 1998.

-The AES candidate submissions were required to meet several mandatory criteria, including a 128-bit block cipher, support for key lengths of 128, 192, and 256 bits, efficiency in both software and hardware, and relative security.
+The following requirements for all AES candidate submissions were mandatory:
+- 128 bit block cipher
+- three key legths to be supported: 128, 192 and 256 bit
+- efficiency in software and hardware
+- relative security

 On August 9, 1999, NIST announced the selection of five finalist algorithms:
 - Mars by IBM Corporation